-First line defence - Business Units' primary responsibility is to identify, assess, measure, and control risks affecting their day-to-day business.
-They evaluate the risks arising from their processes and report to Management on matters in the daily business operation.
+- First line defence Business Units' primary responsibility is to identify, assess, measure, and control risks affecting their day-to-day business.
+They evaluate the risks arising from their processes and report to Management on matters in the daily business operation. - Second line defence Risk Management and Compliance department reviews risk assessment outcomes by first line and review whether internal controls are adequate and effective to mitigate the relevant risks.
+The department also monitors the risk exposures against the Company's risk tolerance or limits and reports to Management on the overall company risk profile.